Subic–Clark–Tarlac Expressway: Route description

-The expressway becomes part of Radial Road 8 at a trumpet interchange in Mabalacat, where its main destination changes to Tarlac City and Baguio.
+Past the Clark Logistics interchange, its main destination changes to Tarlac City and Baguio.
 The roadway runs at the boundary of Clark Freeport and Mabalacat city proper, where the Philippine National Railways (PNR) North Main Line to Dagupan and San Fernando, La Union also lies.
-MacArthur Highway (N2) parallels the expressway up to Tarlac City.
+MacArthur Highway parallels the expressway up to Tarlac City.

 Leaving Clark Freeport, Clark North Exit comes before the expressway, where it curves and then crosses MacArthur Highway at Barangay Dolores, where a half-partial cloverleaf interchange, serving only northbound traffic, connects the two.
-Approaching Tarlac, the expressway crosses over the Sacobia River through a bridge mentioned before.
-The first service areas on the expressway, one serving northbound traffic, and the other serving southbound traffic, apart by one kilometer, comes before Concepcion Exit.
+Approaching Tarlac, the expressway bridges over the Sacobia River.
+The first service areas on the expressway, one serving northbound and one for southbound traffic and separated by one kilometer, come before Concepcion Exit.
 The expressway passes near the poblacion of Concepcion, then over agricultural land of Tarlac City.
-Hacienda Luisita Exit, that serves Hacienda Luisita as well as connecting MacArthur Highway and serving barangays along its connecting road, comes before the northern end of the expressway at Tarlac City Exit.
-A new toll plaza built on the main route serves Tarlac City Exit, whose toll gates are removed with its opening.
+Hacienda Luisita Exit comes before the northern end of the expressway, and serves Hacienda Luisita as well as connecting MacArthur Highway and serving barangays along its connecting road.
+A new toll plaza built on the main route serves the final Tarlac City Exit.
 The exit serves an interchange with the Central Luzon Link Expressway (CLLEX).
-Past Tarlac City Exit, Subic–Clark–Tarlac Expressway becomes Tarlac–Pangasinan–La Union Expressway (TPLEX) northward.
+Past Tarlac City Exit, SCTEX becomes Tarlac–Pangasinan–La Union Expressway (TPLEX) northward.